Telegramgate: Succession

 Before Rosselló's resignation was effective, he announced his nomination of Pedro Pierluisi to the position of Secretary of State on July 31, with the intention of having him succeed the office of Governor of Puerto Rico.
 Pierluisi was sworn in the same day while a new document with an additional 100 pages of the controversial chat was released by journalist Sandra Rodríguez Cotto.
 The very next day, August 1, the Senate of Puerto Rico denied Pierluisi confirmation before Rosselló's resignation, thus preventing him from becoming acting governor.
-Pedro Pierluisi previously served as Resident Commissioner of Puerto Rico during the administrations of Luis Fortuño (2009–2013) and Alejandro García Padilla (2013–2017), and served as Secretary of Justice of Puerto Rico during the Pedro Rosselló administration (1993–1997).
-Pierluisi was Ricardo Rosselló's former adversary in the 2016 primaries of their party, which resulted in Rosselló's victory over Pierluisi as the New Progressive Party's nominee for Governor of Puerto Rico in the 2016 general elections.
-Pierluisi would eventually win the 2020 primaries for the New Progressive Party and be elected Governor of Puerto Rico in the 2020 general elections.
+Pedro Pierluisi previously served as resident commissioner of Puerto Rico during the administrations of Luis Fortuño (2009–2013) and Alejandro García Padilla (2013–2017), and served as Secretary of Justice of Puerto Rico during the Pedro Rosselló administration (1993–1997).
+Pierluisi was Ricardo Rosselló's former adversary in the 2016 primaries of their party, which resulted in Rosselló's victory over Pierluisi as the New Progressive Party's nominee for Governor of Puerto Rico in the 2016 general election.
+Pierluisi would eventually win the 2020 primaries for the New Progressive Party and be elected governor of Puerto Rico in the 2020 general election.

-After confirmation hearings, Pierluisi was confirmed as Secretary of State by House of Representatives on August 2; the Senate still had to conduct a ratification to confirm Pierluisi as secretary of state.
-However, he was sworn in as Governor of Puerto Rico on August 2, at 5:00 p.m.
+After confirmation hearings, Pierluisi was confirmed as secretary of state by the House of Representatives on August 2; the Senate still had to conduct a ratification to confirm Pierluisi as secretary of state.
+However, he was sworn in as governor of Puerto Rico on August 2, at 5:00 p.m.
 AST, immediately after Rosselló's term ended, despite not being confirmed by the Senate.
 He did so relying on a law that stated that when the legislature is on recess, any nomination is legitimate until the legislature goes back in session.
 As a result, the President of the Senate, Thomas Rivera Schatz, challenged the legitimacy of his ascent to office in the Supreme Court of Puerto Rico.
 Protests continued, with their main focus shifting to calling for Pierluisi's resignation.
 The Supreme Court then ruled his ascent to power unconstitutional.
 Afterwards, the then-Secretary of Justice, Wanda Vázquez was sworn in as the new governor of Puerto Rico, becoming the second woman to assume the office and the first person to take over the position by succession and not by a democratic election.